Grabower Süsswaren

 Grabower Süsswaren is a German food company based in Grabow.
-It was founded in 1835 by Johann Bollhagen.
-Since 1996, it has been managed by Otto and Monika Lithardt.
+It was founded in 1835 by Johann Bollhagen as a bakery that produced pretzels, waffles and pepper nuts.
+In 1902 it was taken over by Gustav Ritter, who expanded the sales area and began exporting.

+In 1951 the company was nationalized as VEB Grabower Dauerbackwaren.
+The main products produced were chocolate covered marshmallows and pastries.

+In 1991, the Schiesser-Group took over the company, reduced the product range to only chocolate covered marshmallows and automated the production processes.
+Due to the problems in implementing automation, Grabower ran into difficulties and had to file for bankruptcy in 1996.
+Since 1996, it has been managed by Otto and Monika Lithardt, modernizing the company and increasing profit from 5 million Euros in 1996 to 145 million Euros in 2006.

 Grabower produces a range of biscuits and cakes.
 The company exports products to roughly 50 countries and offers private-label production services.
 As of June 2010 they have joined the Continental Bakeries group.

 Lithard expanded the company through further acquisitions to form the Grabower confectionery group.
-Pastries, marshmallows, marshmallows and crispbread were produced at the Grabow, Arnstadt, Prichsenstadt, Kühren-Burkartshain and Herten locations.
+Pastries, chocolate covered marshmallows, waffle marshmallows and crispbread were produced at the Grabow, Arnstadt, Prichsenstadt, Kühren-Burkartshain and Herten locations.
+In 2010, the group generated annual sales of over 100 million euros with 650 employees, including around 230 in the Grabow main plant.